benbaror/SNocs/README.md

 If you find SCons low level system then SNocs will help you to boost your efficiency in C/C++ development workflows

-SNocs extends feasibility of SCons:
+SNocs simplifies SCons project configuration:

 1. SNocs is able to build any project from user's workspace even you are not in project directory.
 2. User can set dependencies in SConscript that SNocs will automatically build.